+In accordance with the provisions of FASB ASC Topic 350, Intangibles - Goodwill and Other, we assess the fair value of goodwill on an annual basis or at an interim date if potential impairment indicators are present.
 Goodwill is the excess of the purchase price paid over the fair value of the net assets of the acquired business.
 Goodwill is tested for impairment at the reporting unit level.
 Our reporting units have been identified at the operating segment level, or in most cases, one level below the operating segment level.
 Goodwill is allocated to the reporting units based on the estimated fair value at the date of acquisition.

 Our annual measurement date for testing impairment of goodwill and indefinite-lived intangibles is October 1.
-We completed our testing of impairment as of October 1, noting no impairment in 2016, 2015 or 2014.
-Additionally, as noted within our "Critical Accounting Policies and Estimates" section of Item 7.
-"Management's Discussion and Analysis of Financial Condition and Results of Operations", our Customer Engineered Services reporting unit, which is included in our Designed Structures and Solutions segment, is at-risk of future impairment.
-The future occurrence of a potential indicator of impairment would require an interim assessment for some or all of the reporting units prior to the next required annual assessment on October 1, 2017.
-Refer to Note 16, Fair Value, for further discussion of our approach for assessing the fair value of goodwill.
+We completed our testing of impairment as of October 1, noting no impairment in 2017, 2016 or 2015.
+There are no reporting units identified as at-risk of future impairment.
+The future occurrence of a potential indicator of impairment would require an interim assessment for some or all of the reporting units prior to the next required annual assessment on October 1, 2018.